whitesimian/Flood-it-solver/README.md

 At each step (chosing a colour to flood), it is chosen the colour that maximizes the number of new adjacent areas of the same colour.
 #### Example:
 - If I choose colour RED to flood I'll have 3 new adjacent areas of colour YELLOW and 5 new BLACK.
-- If I choose colour BLACK to flood I'll have 1 new adjacent areas of colour YELLOW and 7 new RED.
+- If I choose colour BLACK to flood I'll have 1 new adjacent area of colour YELLOW and 7 new RED.

 Then I choose colour BLACK, because 7 > 5.
 Besides that, it is not completely ignored the existing adjacent areas.
 Except that, instead of counting the frequency of these initial adjacent areas, they are counted as 1, regardless of how many colours RED or YELLOW are adjacent to the pivot area.